 Implementing ACR techniques at Peterson Trucks helps improves future performance.
 When one union technician, Dan, was reporting on a significant drop in shop supplies cost (gloves, safety glasses, grease and other consumables) I asked him to tell me what happened.
 How did we turn an expense item where we were losing $5,000 per month into an item where we are making $3,000 per month?
 Dan started sharing the stories of how he went into the business system and found that one invoice was inappropriately charged to the account.
 He told of another story where the shop floor began to pay more attention to using brake clean and latex gloves to the end of their useful life.
 Rather than throw away nearly empty cans of brake clean, began to throw away cans that ARE empty.

-It is this attention to detail where an employee on the shop floor owns the number that creates an attitude of accountability and empowerment.
+It is this attention to detail where an employee on the shop floor owns the number that creates an attitude of accountability and empowerment which leads to real employee engagement.
 It is the telling and retelling of these stories by front-line employees in Huddles that create an attitude of success, self-efficacy and resilience.
 Don’t waste the opportunity when your team has good news!